o3de/o3de.org/content/docs/userguide/programming/memory/allocators-example-auto-unreflect.md

   unreflect a module''s reflected classes in &ALYlong; '
 title: 'Code Example: Automatic Unreflection of Module Classes'
 ---
-# Code Example: Automatic Unreflection of Module Classes<a name="memory-allocators-example-auto-unreflect"></a>
+# Code Example: Automatic Unreflection of Module Classes {#memory-allocators-example-auto-unreflect}

 To automatically unreflect a module's reflected classes from the `SerializeContext` when the module unloads, you can create a class that contains an instance of a memory allocator separate from the `SerializeContext`\.